std::span

 // after the assignment

-- even if the memory owner is still alive, it might invalidate the memory which a span is referring to
+- even if the memory owner is still alive, it might invalidate the memory that a span is referring to